wamuir/go-xslt/README.md

 # Installation

-You'll need Libxml2 and Libxslt.
+You'll need the development kits for libxml2 and libxslt.
 Install these via your package manager.
+For instance, is using `apt` then:

+    sudo apt install libxml2-dev libxslt-dev

-This package can be installed with the `go get` command:
+This module can be installed with the `go get` command:

     go get github.com/wamuir/go-xslt